secretuniversity/secret-counter-vuejs-box/app/tutorial/guide.md

 cat ./contract.wasm | gzip -9 > ./contract.wasm.gz
 ```

-### Unit Testing Our Query
+**Unit Testing Your Query Message**

-If you scroll down to the end of the [contract](/src/contract.rs) code, you'll see an area where we've coded our unit tests.
+If you scroll down to the end of the [contract](https://github.com/secretuniversity/secret-counter-vuejs-box/blob/main/src/contract.rs) code, you'll see the unit tests.
 We've already
 implemented the `proper_initialization` unit test that includes a call to `query()`, passing the `QueryMsg::GetCount`
 message.